Germinating the seeds

 Keep them in a bright spot, but not in direct sun.
 Ensure that the soil surface always stays moist.
 A common way to do this is to enclose the pots in a plastic container or bag.
 Leave it open a crack to let some fresh air in.
 You may need to drip a few drops of water on them 1 or more times a day to keep them moist.

-Most of the seeds should sprout within 4-5 weeks, but allow up to 8 weeks for any slow ones to sprout.
-Once they sprout, they will need more air circulation to avoid getting stem rot.
+The seeds usually start sprouting within 4-5 weeks, but sometimes they take up to 3 months to start.
+Once they sprout, they will good air circulation to avoid getting stem rot.
 Water the soil whenever the surface looks dry, but don't keep it soggy either.
 If you have more than one seedling in each container, snip off the weaker one(s) when they are 4-6 weeks old - or very carefully remove them.

 I recommend growing them indoors until they're at least 3 months old.
 For lighting, you may use a fluorescent bulb kept about 4-6 inches (10-15 cm) from the plants.
 Do not use incandescent (screw-in) bulbs, even if they're called "plant bulbs".
 You can also put them in filtered sunlight.
 Protect them from strong, direct sun.